Continuous Improvement: Why Software Development Team Should Consider It?

 After the key-value items have been successfully defined, the next step is to move on to actions management - a highly essential aspect of continual improvement that optimizes value streams to be more efficient, manageable, and secure.

-By recognizing and minimizing waste across processes in different systems, development teams can improve efficiency and reduce costs.
-In terms of software development, examples can include outstanding items not being finished, non-working time or delays, unnecessary workloads in processes (WIP), productivity (for example, inefficient scheduling), and failures.
+By recognizing and minimizing IT waste across the software development lifecycle, development teams can improve efficiency and reduce costs.
+In the context of software development, examples can include technical debt and other outstanding items not being finished, overworking (meaning more code gets produced than needed in a certain time frame), and overengineering (code or architecture is made more complex than necessary), non-working time or delays as well as failures.

-Analyzing the root cause is what development teams need to do to find out the real cause of the problems such as bugs and software errors, not the symptoms.
-An effective way to get started is to ask why the problem exists.
-Ask what the answer is, why it happened, and keep going until you find the root cause of the problem.
+Finding out the root cause (e.g. by running test cases) is what development teams need to do to understand the source of the problems such as bugs and software errors, not the symptoms.
+An effective way to get started is to recognize the problem exists and ask why it happened (e.g. under which conditions), and keep going until you find the reasons behind the problem and subsequently where the answer lies.

-Value stream management is a way to improve the flow of work and materials through the production process.
-In this context, it can also be used for knowledge-based work, such as software development, based on the flow of working elements, such as features requests and bug reports made by the development & QA/QC team.
-It is based on several factors, and executed as follow:
+Applying relevant management methodology could help to improve the flow of work and resources through the software development process.
+In such a context, based on the flow of the software development working elements, such as feature requests and bug reports made by the development & QA/QC team, improvements can be achieved by following the actions below:

-Ensure work runs smoothly by identifying the current status and addressing any of the issues that arise.
+Ensure work runs smoothly by identifying the current status (e.g. to-do, in-progress, done) and addressing any issues that arise.

 – Ensure process transparency

-Place the workflow in a proof column or next to a visual table, so that each participant can identify what he or she has agreed to and be responsible for completing their tasks of the process.
+The process can be shown/visualized so that each member of the dev team can easily identify what he or she has agreed to perform and be responsible for completing the tasks of the process.

 – Collaboration among team members